adamcoulombe/wp-realtime-sitemap/readme.txt

 Tested up to: 3.2
 Stable tag: trunk

-Hacked Version of Daniel Tweedy's Realtime sitemap plugin.
 A sitemap plugin to make it easier for your site to show all your pages, posts, archives, categories and tags in an easy to read format without any need for template modification or html/php knowledge in a page, my plugin does not create a .xml for any search engines this is outside of what this plugin was designed to do.

 == Description ==

-Hacked Version of Daniel Tweedy's Realtime sitemap plugin.
 A sitemap plugin to make it easier for your site to show all your pages, posts, archives, categories and tags in an easy to read format without any need for template modification or html/php knowledge in a page, my plugin does not create a .xml for any search engines this is outside of what this plugin was designed to do.

 1. Order the output anyway you want in the plugin settings page.
 1. Order the output of the WP Nav Menu, Pages, Posts, Custom Post Types, Archives, Categories and Tags.